Frequently Asked Questions...

 What will I be charged for attorney fees?

-Although our client list includes many companies, both large and small, we also work with several individuals and families.
 In this economic climate, we are very sensitive to costs.
-We work with you to figure out what you may be able to handle by yourself and what you may need our assistance on–sometimes you may need just a little advice.
-We provide that help and advice in a manner that is as cost-effective to you as possible, using our expertise and years of experience, as well as our skilled staff.
-Most cases are charged on a per hour basis and your attorney will inform you of that charge.
+We work with you to figure out what you may be able to handle by yourself and what you may need our assistance with — sometimes you may need just a little advice.
+We provide that help and advice in a manner that is as cost-effective to you as possible, using our expertise and experience.
+Most cases are charged on a per-hour basis, and your attorney will inform you of that charge.
 Some cases are handled on a flat fee basis or a contingent fee basis.
 Your attorney will be happy to explain this in more detail and answer any questions you may have with regard to attorney fees.

 Can I use a credit card to make a payment on my account or for an advance fee deposit?

 Yes, we are happy to take a payment or advance fee deposit from you using your credit card.
 We take VISA, MasterCard, Discover, and American Express credit cards.
-For your convenience, you may fill out the Credit Card Authorization Form and mail it to us at 120 East First Street, Aberdeen, WA 98520, or if you prefer, you can call our bookkeeper, Deborah Ross, at 360.533.2865, and she will be happy to take your payment information over the phone.
+For your convenience, please complete the Credit Card Authorization Form you received with your billing statement and mail it to us at 120 East First Street, Aberdeen, WA 98520, or if you prefer, you can call our office, and we will be happy to take your payment information over the phone.

 Can I meet with a firm attorney without having to come up with a large advance fee deposit?

-Yes, we will gladly sit down with you and consult with you about your case/issues and charge you for our time and advice either on a hourly basis, or some other flat-fee arrangement.
-Once we have set up a file and established an attorney-client relationship, we will be available to you to consult with you on an as-needed basis.
+We will consult with you about your case and charge you for our time and advice either on a hourly basis or flat-fee or contingent fee arrangement.
+Once an attorney-client relationship is established, we will consult with you on an as-needed basis.
 Thereafter, any time that you would like us to appear in your case, we would require a further discussion about arranging and paying an advance fee deposit.

-Our firm represents clients charged with speeding tickets and all types of other infractions.
-The most common moving infraction is a speeding violation or driving too fast for conditions.
+Our firm represents clients charged with speeding tickets and all types of infractions.
+The most common moving infractions are speeding violations or driving too fast for conditions.
 We also represent clients who receive non-moving infractions.
-Some common examples of these types of violations include: over-weight limit violations for commercial truck drivers, failure to wear a seat belt, no insurance (or proof of insurance), and negligent driving.
-Whether your infraction is a moving or non-moving violation, our attorneys provide creative solutions and aggressive trial tactics for you to avoid a potential increase in your car insurance rates or a negative impact on your driving record.
+Some common examples of these types of violations include: over-weight limit violations for commercial truck drivers, failure to wear a seat belt, no insurance (or proof of insurance), using a personal electronic device while driving, and negligent driving.
+Whether your infraction is a moving or non-moving violation, our attorneys provide creative solutions and trial tactics for you to avoid a potential increase in your car insurance rates or a negative impact on your driving record.

-I was charged with Driving Under the Influence (DUI), what should I expect and how can you help me?
+I was charged with Driving Under the Influence (DUI).
+Can you help me?
+What should I expect?

-I was injured in an accident, is there any way to recover my costs and other monies?
+I was injured in an accident.
+How do I to recover my costs and other monies?

-There may be a way to recover costs and other monies.
-Fault, insurance, and the type of costs and monies claimed all have a bearing on whether or not a recovery is available.
-You need to seek the advice of a lawyer to properly evaluate your claim—please call us today.
+There may be a way to recover costs.
+Who is at fault, who has what insurance, and the type of costs and monies claimed all have a bearing on whether or not a recovery is available.
+You need to seek the advice of a lawyer to properly evaluate your claim.

-I am thinking about divorcing my spouse, how do I get started?
+I am thinking about divorcing my spouse.
+How do I start the process?

 Can I get a divorce without an attorney?

-Yes, you may proceed with any and all family law related matters without any attorney, what we call: pro se.
+Yes, you may proceed with any and all family law related matters without an attorney.
 You can consult with one of our attorneys about your issues at any phase of the proceedings and still continue to represent yourself in court.
-At any point that you feel the complexity of the issues, or the expertise required would best be handled through an attorney, we can be ready to appear and handle some, or all, of the pending issues.
+At any point that you feel the complexity of the issues requires the expertise of an attorney, we can appear and handle some or all of the pending issues.

 How much does it cost to get a divorce?

 This question is virtually impossible to answer.
-The fact patterns and issues in every divorce – or any family law case – are so different and varied that there is no such thing as a “standard or straight-forward” divorce.
-We evaluate each situation and will require some amount for an advance fee deposit before taking on your case and/or appearing before the court.
+The facts and issues in every divorce – or any family law case – are so different and varied that there is no such thing as a standard or straight-forward divorce.
+We evaluate each situation individually and would require some amount for an advance fee deposit before taking on your case and/or appearing before the court.
 We bill our time in family law cases on an hourly basis.
-The hourly rate varies from firm to firm and area to area.
-Our hourly rates are based upon the level of experience of our attorneys and are reasonable within our community.
-You may discuss the advance fee deposit amounts and the hourly rate with the attorney you speak with about setting up an appointment.
+Hourly rates vary from firm to firm and area to area.
+Our hourly rates are based upon the experience of our attorneys and are reasonable within our community.
+You may discuss the advance fee deposit amounts and the hourly rate with the attorney you speak with when setting up an appointment.

-If my spouse and I have reached an agreement in settlement of the issues in our divorce, can we hire one attorney to draft the paperwork?
+If my spouse and I have reached an agreement to settle the issues in our divorce, can we hire one attorney to draft the paperwork?

 Can we hire one of the firm attorneys to arbitrate/mediate any disputes between my ex-spouse and me?

-Most of our attorneys have many years of experience in various emphasis areas in the law.
-Aside from mandatory arbitration and mediation cases under local court rules, where we are assigned by the Court to hear a matter, we are ready, willing and able to help you expedite your proceedings by acting as a privately hired mediator or an arbitrator on any phase of your case.
+Most of our attorneys have many years of experience in various areas of the law.
+Aside from mandatory arbitration and mediation cases under local court rules where we are assigned by the Court to hear a matter, we would be able to help you with your proceedings by acting as a privately hired mediator or an arbitrator on any phase of your case.
 In the family law area, this most often arises in a post-decree scenario under the terms of the alternative dispute resolution section of a current parenting plan.
-We are, however, also available to come in at any point in your case to help resolve and settle cases and/or specific focused issues.
+We are, however, also available to come in at any point in your case to help resolve and settle the matter and/or specific issues.

 If I need a Will or other estate planning services, how do I get started?

-Advance preparation is the key to effective estate planning so that your assets will be handled and your loved ones will be cared for in the manner that you desire.
+Advance preparation is the key to effective estate planning to ensure that your assets will be handled and your loved ones cared for in the manner that you desire.
 The first step is to prepare a list of all the assets and liabilities you have.
-Next, you will want to make a list of people that you want to share in your estate.
-Please give us a call with any questions and/or to set up an appointment so that we may sit down with you and discuss all the options, and ensure that your estate planning goals are met.
+Next, you will want to make a list of people you want to share in your estate.
+Please call us with any questions and/or to set up an appointment so that we may sit down with you and discuss all the options and ensure that your estate planning goals are met.

 I am having surgery and was told I need a Health Care Directive or Medical Power of Attorney.
 What is that and do you provide that service?

-A “medical power of attorney” gives a specific person or persons the authority to choices for you should you be incapacitated or unable to make decisions on your own with regard to your medical care.
+A “Medical Power of Attorney” gives a specific person or persons the authority to choices for you should you be incapacitated or unable to make decisions on your own with regard to your medical care.
 You select who should handle your health care choices and discuss the matter with them.
-You could name a spouse, relative or someone else.
+You could name a spouse, relative, or someone else you trust.

-Our attorneys are very familiar with both forms and with a little bit of information from you, can prepare either of these types of documents fairly promptly.
+Our attorneys are familiar with both forms and, with a little bit of information from you, can prepare either of these types of documents fairly promptly.